Why Rallyvite Rocks Fun Things to Do Organize

 San Diego Opera stands as a distinguished pillar of cultural excellence and one of the top ten opera companies in the United States.
 Established originally in 1950 as the San Diego Opera Guild to showcase San Francisco Opera productions, it evolved into a producing company by 1965, debuting with a memorable staging of La bohème at the San Diego Civic Theatre.
 The company has a rich history marked by artistic expansion and international acclaim, notably during the leadership of General Directors Walter Herbert and Tito Capobianco.
 Under Capobianco’s guidance, the company expanded its season and attracted opera legends such as Joan Sutherland and Luciano Pavarotti, enhancing its reputation globally.
 San Diego Opera also emphasizes contemporary and American operas through initiatives like the North American Voices Project.
 Beyond performances, the company runs extensive education and outreach programs, introducing over 100,000 young people annually to opera and the arts throughout San Diego and northern Mexico.
 With a strong blend of artistic heritage, star-studded productions, and community engagement, San Diego Opera provides an exceptional and inspiring destination for meeting up with friends and enjoying world-class opera.

-Here's what people think of San Diego Opera
+What people think of San Diego Opera, based on reviews

 As of recent, San Diego Opera holds a 4.6-star rating based on 62 reviews.